makedeb/makedeb/README.md

 ## Overview ##
 Makedeb takes PKGBUILD files and creates Debian archives installable with APT

-*Note:* it is highly recommended to install [makedeb-get](https://github.com/hwittenborn/makedeb-get) alongside this program for automated AUR updates.

 ## Installation ##
 To install, run the following:
 ```sh